-Because of these {\em adaptation} properties for estimating a monotone density, the MLE has widely and almost exclusively been used to solve many other density estimation problems under shape constraints.
-We refer to Groeneboom {\em et al}~\citeyearpar{MR1891741} for convex densities and to Balabdaoui and Wellner ~\citeyearpar{MR2435342} and Gao and Wellner~\citeyearpar{MR2520591} for $k$-monotone ones.
-Although the construction of the MLE is not based on any smoothness assumption in these cases, it still needs to have some pieces of information on the support of the target density.
-It was already the case for the monotonicity constraint since the left-endpoint of the support of the density needed to be known to build the Grenander estimator.
+Because of its nice theoretical properties and the fact that it can easily be calculated in this specific situation, the MLE has widely and almost exclusively been used to solve many other density estimation problems under shape constraints.
+We refer to Groeneboom {\em et al}~\cite{MR1891741} for convex densities and to Balabdaoui and Wellner ~\cite{MR2435342} and Gao and Wellner~\cite{MR2520591} for $k$-monotone ones.
+Although the construction of the MLE is not based on smoothness assumptions in these cases, it still requires that some specific features of the target density, and in particular its support, be known.
+It was already the case for the monotonicity constraint since the left-endpoint of its support needed to be known to build the Grenander estimator.
 This kind of prior information might, however, not be available in practice and a more reasonable assumption would be that only an interval containing this support be known.
-Unfortunately, under this weaker assumption the MLE does not exist and the search of alternative estimators becomes necessary to solve this issue.
+Unfortunately, under this weaker assumption the MLE does not exist and a search for alternative estimators becomes necessary to solve this issue.

-To our knowledge, the first attempt to solve it dates back to \cite{Wegman_1970}.
-He designed a MLE-type estimator restricted to a class of unimodal densities that attain their modes on an interval of length not smaller than some parameter $\eps>0$.
+To our knowledge, the first attempt to solve it dates back to Wegman \cite{Wegman_1970}.
+He designed an MLE-type estimator restricted to a class of unimodal densities that attain their modes on an interval of length not smaller than some parameter $\varepsilon>0$.
 This parameter needs to be tuned by the statistician and its choice influences the performance of the resulting estimator.
-Wegman and Grenander estimators both converge at the same rate except on an interval of length $\varepsilon$ around the mode. \cite{Birge_1997} proposed a different approach based on data-driven choice of a Grenander estimator among the collection of those associated to all possible modes.
-He proved that the $\L_{1}$-risk of the selected estimator is the same as that of the Grenander estimator that would know the value of the mode in advance, up to an additional term of order $1/\sqrt{n}$.
+Birg\'e \cite{Birge_1997} proposed a different approach based on data-driven choice of a Grenander estimator among the collection of those associated to all possible modes.
+Up to an additional term of order $1/\sqrt{n}$, he proved that the $\L_{1}$-risk of the selected estimator is the same as that of the Grenander estimator that would know the value of the mode in advance.